"The best way to predict the future is to invent it."

 If you do you're showing your age!
 Vinyl 45-rpm records, played on a stylus-based "record player," were cool in their day.
 The same fate awaited a plethora of gadgets that were also one-time symbols of sophistication.

 In some cases, the tiniest-of-tiny garnered status.
-In others, the largest-of-large was cool — as Zits' 15-year-old Jeremy learns from his father Walt below:
+In others, the largest-of-large was cool:

 © Zits Partnership.
 Reprinted with Special Permission of King Features Syndicate.